-If you are entering a North American Natural Bodybuilding Federation competition, then you are going to have to learn the NANBF figure posing.
+You need NANBF figure posing tips if you are entering a North American Natural Bodybuilding Federation competition.
 NANBF sanctioned contests will judge figure athletes on a two-round method.
 The two rounds will take part at pre-judging and will include symmetry, physique, and presentation.

 Symmetry and proportion work in harmony so you want to be sure that your weaker side is up to par with your stronger side and that you develop your muscles and lose body fat overall, evenly.

 Another point your NANBF figure posing will judge on is each competitor’s physique.
 Participating athletes should have a fit look, without extreme muscle development and deep cuts and striations.

 While overall muscle development and leanness is encouraged, these should not be taken to extreme as seen in Women’s Physique and Female Bodybuilding.
 In addition, figure competitors should not come in soft.
 The judges are looking for the right balance of muscle and body fat, the perfect package.